 One of the key performance measures the Group uses is underlying earnings.
 The Group considers the presentation of underlying earnings to be useful supplementary information as it removes unrealised and certain other items and therefore better represents the recurring, underlying performance of the business.
 Items that are excluded are net valuation gains or losses (including profits or losses on disposals), fair value changes, impairment charges, net refinancing charges, costs of termination of derivative financial instruments and other non-recurring costs and income.
-Accordingly, they have been excluded from underlying earnings is reported on a Group share basis.
+Accordingly, they have been excluded from underlying earnings in the comparative period.
+Underlying earnings is reported on a Group share basis.